Unfriendlyghost/CM-Application/README.md

 - Provide up to three examples of work that has recently inspired you from a technical perspective.
 These can be open source projects, CodePens/CodeSandboxes, blog posts, etc. Be sure to include specifics on what you found inspiring.

 Titanfall 2

 As an aspiring video game programmer, I enjoy looking at different games, at what they do well and what was executed poorly to better inform my own decisions when designing and developing games.
-Although it came out just over two years ago to date, I find the video game Titanfall 2 as a incredible example of game design.
+Although it came out just over two years ago to date, I find the video game Titanfall 2 as a great example of game design.
 A quick synopsis of the gameplay: you can run, jump, and climb around as a pilot shooting other players, you can then transition to piloting a large robot (titan) that hold large, powerful weapons.
 Here’s a link to the multiplayer trailer of the game for visual representation: https://www.youtube.com/watch?v=2ISYN1AshZY.
 For any game to do well it needs to feel fun to play, Titanfall 2 manages to make playing as a pilot or titan equally fun yet vastly different in play style and transitioning from one to the other flows well.
 It's this part of the game that I find so inspirational.
+The maps are designed to have areas where titans excell and areas where only a pilot can access with these areas often crossing over each other makeing playing as either viable.
+This also means that each effects how the other plays, a pilot dosen't want to run into an area that is heavy with titan acctivity for fear of being targeted so they might have to change what route they take.
+I don't know how much this counts towards the technical perspective you have asked for but examening how such design decision affect a game really interests me and is the first thing that can to mind when it can to things that inspire me.